NVIDIA/aistore/README.md

 * ✅ **Turn-key cache**.
 Can be used as a standalone highly-available protected storage and/or LRU-based fast cache.
 Eviction watermarks, as well as numerous other management policies, are per-bucket configurable.
 * ✅ **ETL offload**.
 The capability to run I/O intensive custom data transformations *close to data* - offline (dataset to dataset) and inline (on-the-fly).
 * ✅ **File datasets**.
 AIS can be immediately populated from any file-based data source (local or remote, ad-hoc/on-demand or via asynchronus batch).
 * ✅ **Read-after-write consistency**.
 Reading and writing (along with other control and data plane operations) can be performed via any AIS gateway, whether random, selected, or load-balanced.
-Once the first replica of an object is written and _finalized_ subsequent reads are guaranteed to view the same content.
+Once the first replica of an object is written and _finalized_, subsequent reads are guaranteed to view the same content.
 Additional copies and/or EC slices, if configured, are added asynchronously (via `put-copies` and `ec-put` jobs, respectively).
 * ✅ **Write-through**.
 In presence of any [remote backend](/docs/providers.md), AIS executes remote write (e.g., using vendor's SDK) as part of the [transaction](https://github.com/NVIDIA/aistore/blob/main/docs/overview.md#read-after-write-consistency) that places and _finalizes_ the first replica.
 * ✅ **Small file datasets.** To serialize small files and facilitate batch processing, AIS supports TAR, TAR.GZ (or TGZ), ZIP, and TAR.LZ4 formatted objects (often called _shards_).
 Resharding (for optimal sorting and sizing), listing contained files (samples), appending to existing shards, and generating new ones from existing objects and/or client-side files - is also fully supported.
 * ✅ **Kubernetes**.
 Provides for easy Kubernetes deployment via a separate GitHub [repo](https://github.com/NVIDIA/ais-k8s) and [AIS/K8s Operator](https://github.com/NVIDIA/ais-k8s/tree/master/operator).
 * ✅ **Access control**.
 For security and fine-grained access control, AIS includes OAuth 2.0 compliant [Authentication Server (AuthN)](/docs/authn.md).
 A single AuthN instance executes CLI requests over HTTPS and can serve multiple clusters.
 * ✅ **Distributed shuffle** extension for massively parallel resharding of very large datasets.
 * ✅ **Batch jobs**.
-APIs and CLI to start, stop, and monitor documented [batch operations](/docs/batch.md), such as `prefetch`, `download`, copy or transform datasets, and many more.
+APIs and CLI tools to start, stop, and monitor documented [batch operations](/docs/batch.md), such as `prefetch`, `download`, copy or transform datasets, and many more.

 For ease of use, management, and monitoring, there's also:
 * **Integrated easy-to-use [CLI](/docs/cli.md)**, with top-level commands including: